Howard C. Lilly

 He became the first NACA test pilot to be killed in the line of duty.
 At the time of his death, he had flown the Skystreak to a higher Mach number than it had previously reached - Mach 0.88 at 36,000 feet on 29 April 1948.

 Lilly was 31 at the time of his death.
-In honor of the NACA test pilot, the road leading to the Dryden Flight Research Center was named Lilly Avenue.
+In honor of the NACA test pilot, the road leading to the Armstrong Flight Research Center was named Lilly Avenue.
 The NACA was a predecessor of the National Aeronautics and Space Administration, which came into existence on 1 October 1958.